wpilibsuite/allwpilib/MavenArtifacts.md

 For C++, if building with static dependencies, the listed order should be the link order in your linker.

-All artifacts are based at `edu.wpi.first.artifactname` in the repository.
+All artifacts are based at `org.wpilib.artifactname` in the repository.

 * wpiutil